redBorder/redborder-documentation/docs/manager/platform_configurations/ch7_4_general_config.md

 ## Amazon Cloudwatch

-If the user wants to send their logs to this Amazon service, the required fields must be completed.
+If the user wishes to send their logs to this Amazon service, all the displayed fields must be completed with the information provided by their contracted service.

 ## Google Maps API

-It is possible to link Redborder with the Google Maps API to obtain better location information.
+It is possible to link Redborder with the Google Maps API to obtain better location information using the API key or client ID provided by this service.

 ## Backup Segments (WIP, Remote S3)